arthurlacoste/listme/README.md

 ## Features

-- Upvote or down vote an item (IP are checked to avoid)
+- Upvote or down vote an item (IP are checked to avoid cheating)

 [Start to make lists !](https://listme.irz.fr)